 Around the time the neurologist adjusted her meds, Strider was going through a divorce.
 For most people with migraine, stress can be both a trigger and an effect: Stress brings on episodes, and living with migraine creates stress.

 “Oh, it definitely worked both ways,” Strider says.
 The divorce “definitely didn’t help.”

 The coronavirus made things even worse.
 “It was very strange going through a divorce during a pandemic,” Strider says.
 “The courts weren’t in session, so if we tried to go to court to figure out who got what, it would have been months dragging this out.
 We weren’t even in line to be one of the first cases when the courts reopened.
 So I agreed to things I normally wouldn’t have agreed to, just to get it over with.”
 It was worth it, she says.
 “Getting that out of the way did help the headaches.
 I feel so much better now.”

 The coronavirus caused even more trouble at work.
-“When we started facing COVID at the hospital this spring, we were stressed to the max and super busy, running multiple clinics,” she says.
+“When we started facing COVID at the hospital last spring, we were stressed to the max and super busy, running multiple clinics,” she says.
 “We continued to treat our patients who still needed infusions.
 We consolidated satellite clinics with our main campus, which is where I am stationed, and started new clinics to help treat our patients more effectively.
 During the last few months, we have started COVID clinics, a curbside drive-through clinic for injections, and an acute clinic to reduce ER admissions.”

 All of this has made life with migraine even more challenging.
 But Strider has a built-in reminder—though it’s a very unpleasant one—to take care of herself.
 “If I skip breakfast and lunch, about one o’clock the headache starts coming on and I remember that I haven’t eaten.
 Or if I don’t drink enough water, I suddenly realize, ‘Allison, you’re dehydrated.’”